svhawks/react-native-message-composer/README.md

 var Composer = require('NativeModules').RNMessageComposer;

 Composer.messagingSupported(supported => {
-	//do something like change the view based on whether or not messaging is supported });
+	// do something like change the view based on whether or not messaging is supported
+	// for example you could use this in componentWill/DidMount and show/hide components based on result
+	// you could also use this to set state within app which would make showing/hiding components easier });

 // inside your code where you would like to send a message